audiBookning/sample-nestjs-express-handlebars/README.md

-# Sample code - NestJS, express-handlebars

-Part of a personal [list](https://github.com/audiBookning/samples-code-ressource-list) of random samples code
+# nestjs-express-handlebars boilerplate

-> Quick sample code for using express-handlebars as a template engine in NestJS
+Quick boilerplate for using express-handlebars as a template engine in NestJS.

 ## Notes